stevenstefanov/offline-budget-tracker/README.md

 ![Offline Budget Tracker](public/images/image2.png)

-1. Right-click on the application and click on "Inspector" to open the web dev tools.
+1. Right-click on the application and click on "Inspect" to open the web dev tools.

 ![Offline Budget Tracker](public/images/image3.png)